Davidslv/davidslv.github.com/_posts/2015-11-04-how-dns-works.markdown

 ![Network Diagram](/img/dns.png)

-Nowadays there is 13 root servers, every single one of them starts with a letter, from A to M, and we can see them when you use the command line tool `dig`, which is a flexible tool for interrogating DNS name servers.
+Nowadays there are 13 root servers, every single one of them starts with a letter, from A to M, and we can see them when you use the command line tool `dig`, which is a flexible tool for interrogating DNS name servers.
 It performs DNS lookups and displays the answers that are returned from the name server(s) that were queried.

 {% highlight text %}
 ~ $ dig +trace davidslv.com